actionschnitzel/PiGro-Aid-/README.md

 # :wrench: Info

-PiGro is only compatible with operating systems based on Raspberry Pi OS.
-I have tried several times to program an Ubuntu version.
-Unfortunately, it turns out again and again that Ubuntu is unstable and bugged for the Pi.
-Should there ever be an Ubuntu-Pi version that is STABLE from installation and runs smoothly, I will get to work.
+Funny story...
+The other day I was ranting about the fact that Ubuntu is total garbage for the Pi.
+That has changed since v22.04 was out.
+The PiGro #May '22 FIX will fully support Ubuntu!

 ---